SamGSquared/samgsquared.github.io/content/post/doom-picture-frame.md

 ![Motherboard Front](/doom-picture-frame-images/mobo_front.jpg)
 ![Motherboard Front](/doom-picture-frame-images/mobo_rear.jpg)

-The first thing that jumped out at me was the niceley labeled UART pins.
+The first thing that jumped out at me was the nicely labeled UART pins.
 This was an excellent start!
 I also took note of the SoC, an Allwinner A33.
 I didn't recognize the flash chip but a web search of the part number showed me that it was an 8GB Samsung eMMC.
 Because it's BGA, I decided that a chip-off flash dump was off the table unless as an absolute last resort (Reballing eMMC chips is not my idea of fun).
 I also noted the 4GB Samsung DRAM.
 I grabbed the datasheets for the chips I recognized and proceeded to wire up my USB Serial adapter.

 ![Picture of UART pins](/doom-picture-frame-images/uart.jpg)